COMPSYS302/project-deep-neural-network-python-dnn_team_20/README.md

 # SignCare - Sign Language Recognition System

-SignCare is an intelligent sign language recognition system designed to facilitate communication between Deaf patients and healthcare providers.
+SignCare is a sign language recognition system designed to facilitate communication between Deaf patients and healthcare providers.
 Using deep learning models, SignCare translates New Zealand Sign Language (NZSL) gestures into text in real-time, enhancing accessibility and communication.

 ## Features